KaloyanDDraganov/Energieinformatik/EI1_must_know.md

 - Free electrons from n-zone diffuse into the p-zone → Leaving behind positively charged ions
 - Free holes from p-zone diffuse into the n-zone → Leaving behind negatively charged ions
-- Transition zone between p- and n-zone with reverse charge distribution (i.e. _diffusion buffer_)
+- Transition zone (depletion region) between p- and n-zone with reverse charge distribution (i.e. _diffusion buffer_)
+  - no electrons in the conduction band
+  - no holes on the valence band

 ##### Photon hits